coleblakeman01/README.MD/Tutorial.md

 Links start with brackets to showcase the desired display word.
 If you want people to click on the words, "Show me more about turtles" to see an article about turtles, then the markdown link should begin with [Show me more about turtles]

-To insert the link for
+To insert the link for [Show me more about turtles] , simply add the link in between () following the bracketed display word.

 [Cole's Markdown Tutorial](https://github.com/coleblakeman01/Final-Project-IT-1000/blob/main/Chess.md)